yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

 Listing MMC devices from Linux
 ******************************
-eMMC and SD cards are registered to the MMC subsystem and availiable as a block device as :file:`/dev/mmcblk{n}`.
-To find which device index **n** corresponds to eMMC device, check which device includes :file:`mmcblk{n}boot0` and :file:`mmcblk{n}boot1`.
+eMMC and SD cards register with the MMC subsystem and are available as a block device as :file:`/dev/mmcblk{n}`.
+To find the device index **n** corresponding to an eMMC device, check which device includes :file:`mmcblk{n}boot0` and :file:`mmcblk{n}boot1`.
 Here, mmcblk0* is in eMMC.